 After he couldn’t reach her and retreats to his room, he says:

 Deceived, humbled, ill-treated, an object of contempt to the happy and triumphant Cordiani, I spent 3 hours ruminating the darkest schemes of revenge.

-Over the course of “History of My Life” he goes on to describe a litany of situations where he seeks revenge for his honor.
-Including with a local prince.
+Over the course of “History of My Life,” he goes on to describe a litany of situations where he seeks revenge for his honor.
+Including a local prince.

 Casanova loved giving women pleasure.

 The happiness I gave her increased mine twofold.

 For it’s always been my weakness to compose 4/5 of my enjoyment from the sum total of the happiness which I gave the charming being from whom I delighted.